 Despite the rodents and the bugs, I never imagined that there was a better way to live.
 I didn’t realize at the time that we were poor and living in squalor conditions.
 It was just home to me.

 At night I would help Mem set up the rodent traps.
-I hated it, but the thought of having hungry mice—or worse—roaming around our apartment was even scarier.
+I hated it, but the thought of having hungry mice — or worse — roaming around our apartment was even scarier.
 So, our routine before going to bed was to lay traps all over the apartment.
-And if Mere Germaine weren’t already asleep, she would cut up the cheese.
+And if Mere Germaine wasn’t already asleep, she would cut up the cheese.
 Mom refused to help us.

 Poor Mom.
 She would yelp every time she heard a trap snap.
 Snap, snap, snap.
 All night long.